-

 The Essence of Teaching Good Behaviour

-All good parents and teachers will know that it is easier to train someone to do something than it is to train them not to do something.
+All good parents and teachers know that it is easier to train someone to do something than to train them not to do something.
 This is because it is much simpler to encourage and incentivise positive behaviour than it is to discourage unwanted behaviour.
-Getting desirable behaviour is readily achievable through positive…
+Getting desirable behaviour is readily achievable through positive reinforcement.
+If you…

 What’s in a Job Title?

-Over the last few years there has been a trend to give people fancier job titles.
-The job role will not have changed, merely the title of the job.
-Sales people have become Sales Executives.
+Over the last few years, there has been a trend to give people fancier job titles.
+The job role will not have changed; only the job title will change.
+Salespeople have become Sales Executives.
 Cleaners have become Cleaning Operatives.
 Receptionists have become Front Desk Executives.
 Sandwich makers have become Sandwich Artists.
-The reasoning behind…
+The reason is that…

 Stress – It’s Our Greatest Danger